Platinumt3chnology/visual-recognition./recognize-text.md

 ---

 **Beta:** The Text model is a private beta feature, and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
-If you have questions about access or about the Text model, contact Kevin Gong at kgong@us.ibm.com.
+If you have questions about access or about the Text model, contact Tammy Lew at ttlew@us.ibm.com.
 For more information about beta features, see [Release notes](/docs/services/visual-recognition/release-notes.html#beta).

 [Go](/docs/services/visual-recognition/index.html) to the generally available docs.